 First things first: what is dry body brushing exactly?

-Well on the surface, dry body brushing is exactly what it sounds like: brushing your dry skin with a dry brush.
+On the surface, dry body brushing is exactly what it sounds like: brushing your dry skin with a dry brush.

 But the benefits of dry body brushing are far-reaching!